matrix-hacks/matrix-puppet-facebook/README.md

 ## run as a service

 If you use systemd you can run the bridge as a service, so it will start automatically on system boot.

 First edit the paths in the unit file:

 ```
 nano matrix-puppet-facebook.service
 ```

+Make sure the matrix-synapse user has write permissions to this directory.

 After editing enable the service: